ripleya1/BigBoiBot/README.md

 # BigBoiBot
 Just a fun lil bot.
 Features include: sending reminders, which are backed up in a JSON file, sending the weather (in the US), and other dumb stuff.

+This is a v2 update to [the original BigBoiBot](https://github.com/TheGrimlessReaper/BigBoiBot), and is mostly a rewrite.
+A list of future updates is included in the Roadmap section below.

 ##  Extra Files
 For Big Boi Bot to run, you need to put the proper info into a configu.txt file in the same directory as the Python script file (sample file provided), put your bot token in a token.txt file in the same directory as the Python script file, and likewise with the Google Maps API Key in a mapskey.txt file.
 Also needs an empty reminders.json file.
 Replace the paths where Python reads the txt and json files with your own.